oist/NEXTNetR/README.md

 *edges_concurrent*
 : Whether to activate all outgoing edges simultaenously or sequentially.
 If set to true, neighbours are implicitly shuffled and *shuffle_neighbours* thus has no effect.
 Default *false*.

-### Creating simulations using the NextReaction algorithm
+### Creating simulations using the nMGA algorithm

-Given a contact network *graph*, transmission time distribution *psi* and reset time distribution *rho*, a simulation using the NextReaction algorithm is created with
+Given a contact network *graph*, transmission time distribution *psi* and reset time distribution *rho*, a simulation using the nMGA algorithm is created with

     nmga_simulation(graph, psi, rho = NULL, options = list())